HSM Alumni Certificate

-If students choose to take only one HSM Industry Context electives, then they must take one Breadth elective course.
+If students choose to take only one HSM Industry Context electives, then they must take two Breadth elective course.
 Breadth electives include, but are not limited to:

 Negotiation: Negotiation is art and science of securing agreements between two or more interdependent parties.
 This course will highlight the components of an effective negotiation and teach students to analyze their own behavior in negotiations.